ingram1107/zettel-notes/lit/@Meyer2005.md

 Meyer proposes that we could bypass such concern by manually invoke all reference-return functions during single-threaded start-up portion of the program.

+# Know what functions C++ silently writes and calls

+A smart compiler will generate the codes for you as needed.
+For example, upon declaration, default constructor and destructor will be created by the compiler in order to manage the class's resources.
+Instantiation will trigger generation of default copy constructor while reassignment will cause generation of copy assignment operator.
+The compiler will not generate constructor for the user if they have already defined their own constructor, regardless of the number of the parameters.

+**Note**: Unless declared virtual on the based class, the derived class's default destructor will be non-virtual.

+The author advised the reader to define their copy assignment if the class declared has referenced data member(s) in it.
+Because there will be a lot of problems dealing with referenced data member in which cases such declaration would be illegal, the compiler will throw out the compilation error.